vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 OR release_year = 2000;
 ```

-which gives you the names of all the films released in _either_ 1994 or 2000.

-Note that you need to specify the column for every `OR` condition, so the following would be invalid:
+Note that you need to specify the column for every `OR` condition, so the following is invalid:

 ```
 SELECT title